-The Exam consists of: written, practical exam (15th week) and theoretical parts.
-The student get 10 minimal questions (can be found on the Department's website).
-In the 2nd semester 4 questions from the 1st and the 2nd semester minimals a 6 dentistry questions.
-The student has to reach 70% to pass this part of the exam.
+The Exam consists of: written, practical exam and theoretical parts.

+The written: exam the students get questions (can be found on the Department's website) and has to reach 70% to pass this part of the exam.
+In the 2nd semester the questions comes from the 1st and the 2nd semester.

 The practical exam takes place in the autopsy room.
 An acceptable result in the practical exam is mandatory to apply for the oral part.

 During the theoretical exam 3 titles are to be worked out and presented orally and one photo about a slide (with different magnifications) has to be described and diagnosed also orally.
 The knowledge of students is assessed on a five-grade evaluation scale.